siljabl/MDCK_QPI/README.md

 ## Source code
 - 'MlModels.py': defines machine learning class(?) that classifies voxels as cells.
 Taken from [HTH-TomocubeAnalysis](https://github.uio.no/Hybrid-Technology-Hub/HTH-TomocubeAnalysis).
-- 'FormatConvensions.py' and 'ImUtils.py': used to imoprt images.
+- 'FormatConvensions.py' and 'ImUtils.py': used to import images.
 Taken from [HTH-TomocubeAnalysis](https://github.uio.no/Hybrid-Technology-Hub/HTH-TomocubeAnalysis).
 - 'Segmentation3D.py': contains all functions needed to compute 2D heights and refractive index from 3D stacks.
 - 'PlottingFunctions.py': contains functions that return figures that illustrate operations.
 - 'HolomonitorFunctions.py': contains all functions that are specific for Holomonitor data.